blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Claimed Islamic Progressivisms.md

 It's kind of like a man who jumps off buildings is the one who invented flight.

-# Notes on this
+# Notes on this note
-This was from a video
+This was from a video where the European guy was discussing

 \* Jihad al-Talab